-As a result, it may be a good idea to invest in this strong food company in 2021 or 2022.
+As a result, it may be a good idea to invest in this strong food company this year.

 Kraft Heinz Co (NASDAQ: KHC)

-Kraft Heinz makes many of the most popular foods and beverages in all of North America, and the company sees high regular annual revenue streams totaling $25 billion, at least according to 2019.
+Kraft Heinz makes many of the most popular foods and beverages in all of North America, and the company routinely sees annual revenue streams totaling $25 billion.

-If that isn’t enough, Warren Buffett’s investment firm Berkshire Hathaway owns well over 300 million shares of Kraft at the time of this writing.
+If that isn’t enough, Warren Buffett’s investment firm Berkshire Hathaway owns well over 300 million shares of Kraft.

 That shows that Buffet himself is convinced of the value of holding Kraft Heinz shares over the long term.

-The Goya Foods’ story is one of many twists and turns, but also one of endurance.
+The Goya Foods’ story is one of many twists and turns and one of endurance.

 Despite some controversy surrounding comments made by its owning family members, Goya Foods, Inc. is likely here to stay as a fixture for supermarket items like beans, tortillas, and rice.